dmakarau/InstagramCloneTutorial/README.md

 - Complete post creation workflow with PhotosPicker integration
 - Post upload to Firebase Storage with automatic image processing
 - Post metadata storage in Firestore with user relationship linking
-- Like functionality and interaction patterns
+- Complete like/unlike functionality with real-time updates and Firebase integration
 - Post display with user profile integration and timestamps
 - LazyVStack implementation for smooth scrolling performance